ibidem/mjolnir-backbone/README.md

 ## Mjolnir Theme Configuration

-*The following are what you need to get starting using a standard mjolnir theme structure as the base.*
+The following are what you need to get starting using a standard mjolnir theme structure as the base.

-Sample scripts configuration:
+**Sample scripts configuration**

 	<?php namespace app;